pmitev/UPPMAX-Singularity-workshop/docs/remote_builder.md

 For now, here are the two most common remote building services (GitHub is experimenting with it as well).

 ## Singularity Container Services
-Default installation of Singularity is configured to connect to the public [cloud.sylabs.io](https://cloud.sylabs.io/) services which allows you to send a definition file to be build on the Sylab cloud.
+Default installation of Singularity is configured to connect to the public [cloud.sylabs.io](https://cloud.sylabs.io/) services which allows you to send a definition file to be built on the Sylab cloud.

 Follow the manual about [Remote Endpoinst](https://sylabs.io/guides/3.7/user-guide/endpoint.html) to learn how to build containers remotely.